AlcoholRehabHelp Logo

 Free and low-cost payment options for alcohol rehab are available for those who don’t have insurance.
 Some examples include:

-Because rehab can be expensive, you may need to secure private financing for treatment if you’re uninsured and don’t qualify for federal or state assistance.
+Rehab can be expensive.
+You may need to secure private financing for treatment if you’re uninsured and don’t qualify for federal or state assistance.

 Some treatment centers offer scholarships.
 Speak to the admissions office about financing before you decide on a facility.